photon-collider/personal_blog_svelte/src/lib/articles/how-sveltekit-dynamic-routes-work.md

 ---
 title: How Slug-Based Dynamic Routing Works in Sveltekit
-tags: ['sveltekit']
+tags: ['svelte', 'sveltekit']
-description: Reviewing my personal highlights from 2020 and my plans for 2021.
+description: How to set up your SvelteKit project to handle routing for dynamic routes of varying complexity.
-date: 2023-02-25
+date: 2023-03-07
 ---